Tbrennan6/IcelandicNow/docs/03_introduction-to-icelandic/04_conjugation-charts.md

 Example 5: Eiffel turninn bakar.

 ## A Note On Þeir
-There is a similar story with *þeir* as there is to *he* and *han* with one twist.
+There is a similar story with *þeir* as there is to *he* and *han*, but with one twist.
 As you could probably guess, *þeir* could be swapped with any plural noun or two singular nouns, and the accompanying conjugation for that word as a subject would be correct.

 Example 1: Þeir baka - (They bake.) \
 Example 2: Kettir baka. - (Cats bake.) \